Atohor/fifa-21-data-cleaning-task/README.md

-However to sort Diacritic names, like spanish names with accent  , The player url was used to extract those names to get a cleaner version
+However to sort Diacritic names, like spanish names with accent  , The player url was used to extract those names to get a cleaner version.
 Filter to see places with Diacritics for the first letter of the alphabet and replace with clean version.
 If this is not done, during visualization, sorting the names in alphabetical order, ascending or descending will result in those names appearing last after Z.

 | Before | After |